mathworks/Simscape-Battery-Electric-Vehicle-Model/docs/MATLAB-Testing-Framework.md

 It also measures MATLAB Code coverage for files listed in the test runner script and generates a coverage report.

+Starting from R2023b, the tests are also performed with the new `buildtool` command from MATLAB Build Tool.
+MATLAB Build Tool supports not only unit test, but also code coverage measurement, code issues checking, custom tasks, building task dependencies, and more.
+Test execution in this project will eventually be migrated to MATLAB Build Tool.

 For more information about testing, see the documentation linked below.

+- [MATLAB Build Tool][url-buildtool]
 - [Testing Framework][url-test]
 - [Class-Based Unit Test][url-classbased]
 - [Generate Code Coverage Report in HTML Format][url-covrep]